judgewooden/multi-sensor/README.md

 ## The JPH library

 Each component (e.g. server, sensor, data element) in the network is idenified by a two character code called a Codifier.
-The JPH library will read the configuration and load the enviroment for a Codifier managing the managing the control flow using three call backs:
+The JPH library will read the configuration and load the enviroment for a Codifier managing the control flow using three call backs:

-  | Call back type | Usage
+Nr.  | Call back type | Usage
 - | -------------- | ------
 1 | a timer | Called every 'SensorInterval' seconds.
 Is typically used to tell a sensor to perform a calculation.
 2 | Control | Called everytime there is a control message received from another component